-If you are not able to work whilst maintaining a two metre distance, you should consider whether the activity should continue and, if so, risk assess it using the hierarchy of controls below and against any sector-specific guidance.
+If you are not able to work whilst maintaining a two metre distance, or one metre with risk mitigation where two metres is not viable, you should consider whether the activity should continue and, if so, risk assess it using the hierarchy of controls below and against any sector-specific guidance.
 The results of risk assessments should be shared with the workforce and this poster displayed in the workplace.

-Eliminate Workers who are unwell with symptoms of Coronavirus (Covid-19) should not travel to or attend the workplace Rearrange tasks to enable them to be done by one person, or by maintaining social distancing measures (2 metres) Avoid skin to skin and face to face contact Stairs should be used in preference to lifts or hoists and consider one ways systems Consider alternative or additional mechanical aids to reduce worker interface Site Meetings Only absolutely necessary meeting participants should attend Attendees should be at least two metres apart from each other Rooms should be well ventilated / windows opened to allow fresh air circulation Consider holding meetings in open areas where possible Reduce Where the social distancing measures (2 metres) cannot be applied: Minimise the frequency and time workers are within 2 metres of each other Minimise the number of workers involved in these tasks Workers should work side by side, or facing away from each other, rather than face to face Lower the worker capacity of lifts and hoists to reduce congestion and contact at all times Regularly clean common touchpoints, doors, buttons, handles, vehicle cabs, tools, equipment etc. Increase ventilation in enclosed spaces Workers should wash their hands before and after using any equipment Isolate Keep groups of workers: Together in teams e.g. do not change workers within teams As small as possible Away from other workers where possible Control Consider introducing an enhanced authorisation process Provide additional supervision to monitor and manage compliance PPE Sites should not use RPE for Coronavirus (Covid-19) where the two metre social distancing guidelines are met.
+snared with the work shared with the workforce and this poster displayed in the workplace.
+Eliminate Workers who are unwell with symptoms of Coronavirus (Covid-19) should not travel to or attend the workplace Rearrange tasks to enable them to be done by one person, or by people working two metres apart Avoid skin to skin and face to face contact Stairs should be used in preference to lifts or hoists and consider one ways systems Consider alternative or additional mechanical aids to reduce worker interface Site Meetings Only absolutely necessary meeting participants should attend Attendees should be at least two metres apart from each other Rooms should be well ventilated / windows opened to allow fresh air circulation Consider holding meetings in open areas where possible Reduce Where the social distancing measures two metres is not possible, risk mitigation could include the following: Minimise the frequency and time workers are within two metres of each other Minimise the number of workers involved in these tasks Workers should work side by side, or facing away from each other, rather than face to face Lower the worker capacity of lifts and hoists to reduce congestion and contact at all times

+Regularly clean common touchpoints, doors, buttons, handles, vehicle cabs, tools, equipment etc. Increase ventilation in enclosed spaces Workers should wash their hands before and after using any equipment Isolate Keep groups of workers: Together in teams e.g. do not change workers within teams As small as possible Away from other workers where possible Control Consider introducing an enhanced authorisation process Provide additional supervision to monitor and manage compliance PPE Sites should not use RPE for Coronavirus (Covid-19) where the two metre social distancing guidelines are met.
 Coronavirus (COVID-19) needs to be managed through social distancing, hygiene and the hierarchy of control and not through the use of PPE Workplaces should not encourage the precautionary use of extra PPE to protect against Coronavirus (COVID-19).
 The Government has provided information on Face Coverings in section 6.1 of its guidance Working safely during coronavirus (Covid-19) - Construction and other outdoor work.
 Behaviours The measures necessary to minimise the risk of spread of infection rely on everyone in the industry taking responsibility for their actions and behaviours.
 Please encourage an open and collaborative approach between workers and employers on site where any issues can be openly discussed and addressed.